 There’s a reason why Meta’s automation is first on our list of recommended strategies.
 It’s a great option for both large and small businesses, working independently or with an agency, to deliver better results.

-(Of course, like with any automation, we recommend pairing this machine learning with an expert human marketer to get the absolute best returns for your online business.)
+Of course, like with any automation, don’t use a set-it-and-forget-it type approach.
+To get the absolute best returns, we recommend pairing this machine learning with an expert human marketer who can monitor performance and optimize as needed.

-With a focus on user privacy, platforms like Google Ads are giving less data to marketers.
-Combine that with the delayed attribution and limited reporting offered in Meta’s dashboards, and brands relying on basic, automated reports no longer get a full picture of their success.
+With a renewed focus on user privacy, platforms like Google Ads are giving less data to marketers.
+Combine that with the delayed attribution and limited reporting offered by in-platform dashboards, and brands relying on basic, automated reports no longer get a full picture of their success.

 That’s why, in today’s social media marketing environment, you need to use blended, omnichannel metrics to evaluate your performance.